turbot/powerpipe-docs/docs/run/dashboard/search-path.md

 ---
 title: Change the Search Path
-sidebar_label: Change the Search Path
 ---

-# Change the Search Path
+# Change the Postgres Search Path

 Many Powerpipe mods use [Steampipe](http://steampipe.io) as the database.
 Steampipe leverages PostgreSQL foreign data wrappers to provide an SQL interface to external services and systems.